Here we provide tips on breastfeeding positions, including lying down, sitting in a chair, and underarm positions.

 Our video has some great tips on different ways to hold your baby.

 If you're having problems breastfeeding, or with latching or attachment, do call our infant feeding support line on 0300 330 0700 to talk to a breastfeeding counsellor.
 Your midwife or health visitor can also signpost you to your nearest breastfeeding support group.

-If you are having problems breastfeeding, or with latching or attachment, your midwife or a breastfeeding counsellor can help you get comfortable in one or more of the best breastfeeding positions described in this article.
+Getting some support with breastfeeding can help you to get comfortable in one or more of the breastfeeding positions that we describe in this article.

 Sitting in a chair

 These are the positions you see most women using when they are out with their baby.
 It’s worth getting comfortable yourself, so you don’t have to support your baby’s weight.
 You might want a cushion or pillow for this when your baby is small and taking longer to feed.

 To breastfeed sitting in a chair, let your baby lie across your lap, with their head supported on your forearm and their nose towards your nipple.
 Make sure their ear, shoulder and hip are in a line, not twisted round (UNICEF Baby Friendly Initiative and Public Health England, 2015).
 You could also try laying them across your lap, with your opposite hand and wrist supporting their upper back and neck.